 No Shared State

 Obviously, a same-threaded system needs to share the work load between the single-threaded instances running.
-If not, only a single instance will get any work, and the system would in effect be single-threaded.
+If only one thread gets any work, the system would in effect be single-threaded.

-Exactly how you distribute the load over the different instances depend on the design of your system.
+Exactly how you distribute the load over the different threads depend on the design of your system.
 I will cover a few in the following sections.

 If your system consists of multiple microservices, each microservice can run in single-threaded mode.
 When you deploy multiple single-threaded microservices to the same machine, each microservice can run a single thread on a sigle CPU.